wiechu/apache2buddy/README.md

 Reasons I frown when you do this wget method:

 	1. Youre downloading the file.
 This file is never going to get updated, unless you wget it again.
-	2. I do regular bugfixes, feature requestss and cleanups of code.
+	2. I do regular bugfixes, feature requests and cleanups of code.
 	3. With curl and perl, you always pull the latest version.

 # apache2buddy